lsfusion/platform/docs/en/DESIGN_statement.md

-        type = SPLITV; // specifying that the container will be a vertical splitter MOVE BOX(o) { // moving everything related to the object o to the new container PANEL(o) { // configuring how properties are displayed in the object o panel type = CONTAINERV; // making all descendants go from top to bottom NEW headerRow1 { // creating a container - the first row horizontal = TRUE;
+        type = SPLITV; // specifying that the container will be a vertical splitter MOVE BOX(o) { // moving everything related to the object o to the new container PANEL(o) { // configuring how properties are displayed in the object o panel horizontal = FALSE; // making all descendants go from top to bottom NEW headerRow1 { // creating a container - the first row horizontal = TRUE;
                     MOVE PROPERTY(date(o)) { // moving the order date property